xsltdev/nodejsdev.ru/docs/frameworks/fastify.3.book/basic/validation-serialization.md

 The example schema we have just seen is a demo showing the basic schema syntax, which will become more intuitive.
 JSON Schema supports a large set of keywords to implement strict validation, such as default values, recursive objects, date and time input types, email format, and so on.

 Providing a complete overview of the JSON Schema specification could take up the whole book.
-This is why you can deepen your knowledge of this aspect by checking the official website at <https:// json-schema.org/>.
+This is why you can deepen your knowledge of this aspect by checking [the official website](https://json-schema.org/).
 We will have looked at other keywords by the end of this chapter and new ones will be introduced and described gradually.

 As you may have noticed reading the previous schema example, some keywords have the dollar symbol prefix, `$`.
 This is special metadata defined in the draft standard.
 One of the most important and most used ones is the `$id` property.
 It identifies the JSON Schema univocally, and Fastify relies upon it to process the schema objects and reuse them across the application.